||Remove barriers to and encourage installation of renewable energy generation capacity.

 - Decreases health care costs to individuals and the state due to displacing coal air emissions with clean energy.

 Local renewable energy sources include power from wind, the sun, biomass and water.
+Think of these as "current income," different than using the "capital" supplies of non-renewable resources.
 Short of generating renewable energy locally, a city can include purchase of renewably generated power in its environmentally preferable purchasing policies.